fabioc-aloha/AlexQ_Template/.github/TEMPLATE-USAGE.md

 **Core Documentation**:
 - `README.md` - Update with your project details
-- `plan/PROJECT-OBJECTIVES.md` - Replace with your goals
+- `plan/YYYY-MM-DD-your-project-plan.md` - Copy from SAMPLE-PROJECT-PLAN.md and customize
 - `qualtrics/qualtrics-config.json` - Update with your configuration
 - `qualtrics/README.md` - Update for your integration specifics